BenderDrummer/btc_track_html/README.md

 DO NOT REFRESH PAGE, JUST HODL THE TAB
 (Data will not be saved local to your browser)

+NOT RESPONSIBLE FOR ANYONE USING THIS FOR FINANCES, READ DISCLAIMER AT BOTTOM

 It will track P/L and record in a table every 30mins

 'Print' a PDF from your browser to save it locally.